Tracking, Profiling, and Ad Targeting in the Alexa Echo Smart Speaker Ecosystem: Companies' Representations

+As in prior work \cite{Andow2020Actions, Trimananda2022Ovrseen, Lentzsch2021Hey}, we use on PoliCheck \cite{Andow2020Actions} to evaluate the consistency of network traffic flows with privacy policies.
+PoliCheck extracts \textit{$\langle$data type, entity$\rangle$} tuples from the network traffic and the textual disclosures in the privacy policies, and checks the consistency of the two.
+However, such analysis requires access to unencrypted network traffic, which is unavailable in our case (see Section~\ref{sec:capturing-network-traffic}).
+Thus, we adapt PoliCheck to perform the analysis only on the endpoints found in the encrypted traffic collected from the \echo{}.

-Since the encrypted traffic does not reveal the exact data types, we modify PoliCheck to focus on validating entities (i.e., names of organizations) during endpoint analysis.
-We update PoliCheck's entity ontology to include all the 13 endpoints we observe---each endpoint organization is labeled with one or more categories: \textit{analytic provider}, \textit{advertising network}, and \textit{content provider} (see Table~\ref{table:network-to-policy-consistency-endpoints}).
-Amazon, as platform-party, is also labeled as \textit{platform provider} and \textit{voice assistant service}.
-Next, we classify endpoint consistency into one of three disclosure types: (1) \textit{clear}, when the endpoint is disclosed in the privacy policy using the exact organization name; (2) \textit{vague}, when the endpoint is disclosed vaguely using category names or \textit{third party}; and (3) \textit{omitted}, when the endpoint is not disclosed at all.
-We do not use ambiguous and incorrect disclosures as in the original PoliCheck because a contradiction cannot be determined without considering data types.
-Finally, we label an endpoint as (4) \textit{no policy} when the skill does not provide a privacy policy.
-Table~\ref{table:network-to-policy-consistency-endpoints} presents the result of our endpoint analysis.
+Specifically, we modify PoliCheck to only validate the consistency of endpoint organizations contacted by skills with their privacy policies.
+We update PoliCheck's entity ontology by inspecting the network traffic and including observed endpoints, which we then map to their organization using the methodology described in Section~\ref{sec:capturing-network-traffic}.
+Based on the service offered by the organization, it is assigned one or more categories from \textit{platform provider}, \textit{voice assistant service}, \textit{analytic (tracking) provider}, \textit{advertising network}, and \textit{content provider}.
+These categories are derived from PoliCheck's entity ontology and terms found in the privacy policies.
+We visit the website of each organization to determine the service offered by it. \textit{Platform provider} and \textit{voice assistant service} labels are only assigned to Amazon.
+We also update Policheck's consistency disclosure definitions.
+Specifically, data flows are referred to as (1) \textit{clear}, when the endpoints are disclosed in the privacy policy using the exact organization name; (2) \textit{vague}, when the endpoint is disclosed using category names or \textit{third party}; and (3) \textit{omitted}, when the endpoint is not disclosed at all.
+We do not use \textit{ambiguous} and \textit{incorrect} disclosures because a contradiction cannot be determined without considering data types.
+We label an endpoint as \textit{no policy} when the skill does not provide a privacy policy.